 6. English Ivy

-Word of Advise: With plants in your room, remember to clean the leaves once a week atleast.
-It is akin to changing the filter in your air purifier!
+Word of Advise: Remember to clean the leaves once a week at least if you have indoor plants.
+It is similar to changing the filter in your air purifier!